adamkss/react-intl-demo/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `yarn test`
+### `yarn extract-intl`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Goes through the code and extracts the message keys (IDs) into the locale specific files.
+It also prefills the default locale with the default messages defined in the code (if any).

 ### `yarn build`